codeworksdev/mochi-2.0/README.md

 ___
 # Apache Server Configs
-This [.htaccess](https://httpd.apache.org/docs/2.4/howto/htaccess.html) file (in [**`dist/.htaccess`**](https://github.com/codeworksdev/mochi-2.0/blob/master/dist/.htaccess)) is a collection of boilerplate configurations that can help your server improve your website's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.
+The [.htaccess](https://httpd.apache.org/docs/2.4/howto/htaccess.html) file ([**`dist/.htaccess`**](https://github.com/codeworksdev/mochi-2.0/blob/master/dist/.htaccess)) is a collection of common server-side configurations that can help your web server improve your website's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.
 More information [here](https://github.com/h5bp/server-configs-apache).

-_**Note:** You can delete this file without issue if it doesn't apply to your server or project requirements._
+_**Note:** You can safely delete this file without issue if it doesn't apply to your server or project requirements._

 ___
 # API